shemot

 The name of the first book of Torah is Beresheet, or Genesis according to the gentile world.
 The meaning of the two words is essentially the same—while we have a slightly different take on the meaning of beginning, we’re all in agreement that what we’re talking about is a beginning.

 Not so the second book that we begin this week.
 Exodus, in Greek, means going out.
-With most books, the title tells you what it’s about, and this title tells us that the most significant theme of the book is God’s taking the children of Israel out from Egypt and out from slavery.
+With most books, the title tells you what it’s about, and this title, Exodus, tells us that the most significant theme of the book is God’s taking the children of Israel out from Egypt and out from slavery.
 That makes perfect sense because—clearly—that’s what the story is about.

-But we know the second book as Shemot, Names.
+But Jews know the second book as Shemot, Names.
 On the surface the reason seems to be simplistic.
 Each book of Torah is called by the first word in the book, and every parasha is known by its first word.
 (Not counting, of course, words like, “God said to Moshe,'“ or just about every parasha would have the same name!)
 So, while by chance the word Beresheet happens to tell us what that book is about, it seems that Shemot does not.

 That got me thinking.
 Nothing in Torah is random.
 Is it possible that, even though we’re reading a story about leaving Egypt, maybe there’s another meaning, a hidden meaning?
 Could the concept of “Names” also be an important theme of this book?